climatebrad/heat-suicide-analysis/README.md

   * Sklearn

 ## Project Description
-This project tests several hypotheses with t-tests
+This project tests the following hypotheses with t-tests
-  * Ho: Suicide rates are higher in the winter than in the summer
+  * Ho: Suicide rates are higher in the winter than in the summer (paired)
-  * Ho: Suicide rates during unusually hot summer months are the same as the other summer months
+  * Ho: Suicide rates during unusually hot summer months are the same as the other summer months (independent)

 ## Sources
 * Suicides: